mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 }
 ```

-Through jsonpath syntax, more complex rules can be configured.
-The following rule for example prevents the creation of a services of a specific type (`custom-resource`) to the role `maintainer`
+- prevent the creation of a services of a specific type (`custom-resource`) to the role `maintainer`

 ```json
 {